top of page

 It's What's on the inside that counts

-While every part of a fuel injection pump is important, the interior is where the action happens.
+While every part of Bosch fuel injection pumps is important, the interior is where the action happens.
 Despite a small footprint, dozens of moving parts all must function cohesively to get the exact fuel mixture injected when your engine needs it.
 If one component isn't working or was incorrectly adjusted, countless issues and symptoms will arise and prevent your classic car from functioning properly, if it runs at all.
+Mechanical Fuel Injection (MFI) is a complicated thing, but we're here to give you a jump-start on understanding the body and inner-workings of the Bosch fuel injection pump.

 The featured illustration displays the linkage (green) between the rocker (red) and correction lever (orange), along with their relationship to the aneroid (light blue) and control valve (dark blue).